-We filed an Investigational New Drug, or IND, application for MT-6402, our ETB targeting PD-L1, in December 2020 and the IND was accepted in January 2021.
-A Phase I study of MT-6402 in relapsed/refractory patients with PD-L1 expressing tumors began in July 2021 at a starting dose of $16 \mu g/kg$ .
+We filed an Investigational New Drug ("IND") application for MT-6402, our ETB targeting PD-L1, in December 2020 and the IND was accepted in January 2021.
+A Phase I study of MT-6402 in relapsed/refractory patients with PD-L1 expressing tumors began in July 2021 at a starting dose of 16 mcg/kg.
 The Phase I study for MT-6402 is a multi-center, open-label, dose escalation and dose expansion trial.
-Patients with confirmed PD-L1 expressing tumors or confirmed PD-L1 expression in the TME are eligible for enrollment.
-Following a review of the safety data from cohort 3 ( $32 \mu g/kg$ ), patient enrollment in cohort 4 initiated and is continuing at a dose of $42 \mu g/kg$ with two patients currently enrolled.
-Following determination of the maximum tolerated dose (MTD), we will plan expansion cohorts to evaluate MT-6402, both as a monotherapy and as a combination approach with a PD-1 inhibitor, in tumor-specific and PD-L1 positive basket tumor cohorts.
-In November 2021, MT-6402 was granted Fast Track designation for the treatment of patients with advanced NSCLC expressing PD-L1.
-For MT-6402, dose escalation in the Phase I study continues as planned.
+Patients with confirmed PD-L1 expressing tumors or confirmed PD-L1 expression in the TME are eligible for enrollment irrespective of HLA genotype or CMV status.
+Following a review of the safety data from cohort6 (83 mcg/kg), which was well tolerated patient enrollment in cohort7 initiated and is continuing at a dose of 100 mcg/kg.
+In November 2021, MT-6402 was granted Fast Track designation for the treatment of patients with advanced NSCLC expressing PD-L1 For MT-6402, dose escalation in the Phase I study continues as planned for 2023, with one expansion for patients with high PD-L1 tumor expression ( $\geq$ 50%) and the other expansion for patients with low (1-49%) PD-L1 tumor expression.